 Here’s an example from freelance social media manager Elizabeth Harmon:

 Your site doesn’t have to be the fanciest, flashiest thing on the web.
 It can just be one or two pages if you want it to.
-As long as it tells visitors what you do, who you are, and how to get in touch, it’ll do the job.

 We recommend creating the following pages for your site: